ibm-cloud-docs/cloud-databases/cf-tutorial.md

 # Tutorial - Connecting a Cloud Foundry Application
 {: #tutorial-cf-app}

-This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for}} deployment.
+This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to a {{site.data.keyword.databases-for}} deployment.
 The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.

 Each git branch of the [repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) corresponds to samples in a particular programming language.
 For example, when you click on **Branch** there is a **Node** branch, where all examples are written in JavaScript using Node.js.
 The files in each folder correspond to either a database or a message queue.